usefulteam/jwt-auth/readme.txt

 3. Other error responses

 == Changelog ==
+= 1.2.0 =
+- **Critical Bugfix**: WooCommerce admin breaks.
+With this change, WooCommerce admin should be good.

 = 1.1.0 =
 - Support WooCommerce by ignoring `/wp-json/wc/` and `/wp-json/wc-auth/` namespace.
 You can use `jwt_auth_whitelist` filter if you want to whiteist other endpoints.
 See **Whitelisting Endpoints** section in the description tab.